-I’m excited to announce my guest post today over at Simple Mom: 5 Ways to Keep Weight Management Simple.
-In this post I lay out 5 important lessons I’ve learned about maintaining a healthy weight.
+I’m excited to announce my guest post today over at the Art of Simple: 5 Ways to Keep Weight Management Simple.
+In this post, I lay out 5 important lessons I’ve learned about maintaining a healthy weight.

 Interestingly, there was a report last week that women with children eat more and exercise less than those without kids.
 I always remember clients telling me they gained substantial weight after each kid.
 This is a vulnerable time for many of us with children, as it’s so easy to lose touch with our own self-care needs.

 I don’t want my article to mislead people into thinking I have no challenges, especially since having kids.
 The difference is I approach it much more effectively than I did when I was younger.

 First, I’d love to be more fit as exercise is a luxury to me and something I’m gradually increasing as my kids get older.
 But the goal now is more about feeling good (and strong) vs. getting to some weight or looking a certain way.
 In addition to exercise, I focus on the healthy habits I truly enjoy including eating balanced, feeling satisfied at meals, and getting enough sleep.
 As a parent of young children, I can easily get thrown off, with sleep for instance, so it makes my health goals a bit more challenging.

 I also struggle with balancing my own self-care needs with the needs of my family and career.
 There’s a constant push-pull but I’m trying really hard to make time for me.
 I’m finding this is essential to my happiness and quality of life.

 The problem I see is that when people find their weight creeping up they immediately focus on deprivation — what they think they have to give up.
 Clients always tell me that they are trying to eliminate up some food they love — bread, potatoes, sweets, or salty foods.
 This fails every time and the literature supports this — deprivation causes more food obsession and overeating.